 Alternatively, use the Media Creation Tool to upgrade your Windows installation.
 This is essentially a clean upgrade that preserves your files and programs while updating Windows.

-These tools are your nuclear option.
-They take longer than normal updates (expect 1-3 hours), but they work when everything else fails.
-I've never seen these tools get stuck the way regular Windows Update does.
+These tools are your last resort.
+They take longer than normal updates (1 to 3 hours), but they work when nothing else does.
+I've never seen these tools freeze up like Windows Update does all the time.

-The Update Assistant saved me when a particularly stubborn Windows 11 update stuck at 0% downloading refused to budge no matter what I tried.
-The assistant downloaded and installed everything successfully on the first try.
+The Update Assistant saved me when a Windows 11 update that was stuck at 0% downloading wouldn't budge no matter what I did.
+The assistant was able to download and install everything on the first try.

 Fix 8: Check Your Internet Connection

-This seems obvious, but Windows update stuck at downloading often happens because of internet problems you might not notice during regular browsing.
+It seems obvious, but Windows updates that get stuck while downloading often happen because of problems with your internet that you might not notice while you're browsing the web.

 Run a speed test at Speedtest.net or Fast.com.
-Windows updates are large files—sometimes several gigabytes.
-If your connection is slow or unstable, downloads will stall.
+Windows updates are big files, sometimes several gigabytes.
+Downloads will stop if your connection is slow or not stable.

-Try switching from Wi-Fi to a wired Ethernet connection if possible.
-Wi-Fi dropouts, even brief ones, can interrupt update downloads and cause them to restart or get stuck.
+If you can, try switching from Wi-Fi to a wired Ethernet connection.
+Wi-Fi dropouts, even short ones, can stop downloads of updates and make them start over or get stuck.

-If you're on Wi-Fi, move closer to your router.
-Windows update servers can be particular about connection quality, and a weak signal might cause downloads to hang.
+If you're using Wi-Fi, get closer to your router.
+Windows update servers can be picky about how good your connection is, and a weak signal could make downloads stop working.

-Restart your router and modem.
-Unplug them for 30 seconds, plug them back in, wait for them to fully boot up, then try your update again.
+Turn off and on your modem and router.
+Unplug them for 30 seconds, plug them back in, and wait for them to start up completely before trying your update again.

-I once spent two hours troubleshooting a Windows update stuck on downloading 0% only to discover my internet provider was having issues.
-A quick router restart fixed everything.
+I once spent two hours trying to fix a Windows update that was stuck at 0% downloading, only to find out that my internet provider was having problems.
+A quick restart of the router fixed it.

 Fix 9: Disable VPN and Antivirus Temporarily

-Temporarily disable your VPN and try the update again.
-Don't forget to re-enable it afterward.
+Turn off your VPN for a short time and try the update again.
+Afterward, don't forget to turn it back on.

-For antivirus software, right-click its system tray icon and look for options like "Disable for 1 hour" or "Turn off real-time protection."
-Windows Defender will protect you during this brief period if you're using third-party antivirus.
+To turn off antivirus software, right-click its icon in the system tray and look for choices like "Disable for 1 hour" or "Turn off real-time protection."
+If you use third-party antivirus, Windows Defender will keep you safe during this short time.

 If disabling your antivirus fixes the problem, check its settings for Windows Update exceptions.
 Most good antivirus programs have built-in exceptions for Windows updates, but sometimes these settings get misconfigured.